artcom/artcom.github.io/_posts/2016-12-09-travels-in-low-power-land.md

 ### Powering that stuff

 Especially the current peaks are interesting to choose the battery type.
 Typical lithium coin cells can't handle high current draws of several hundred milli-amperes.
 For higher currents, coin cell shaped Li-Ion batteries are available which have only about half of the capacity of lithium cells.
 The LIR2450 is much larger than the CR2032, but has less capacitiy (210mAh vs. 120mAh).
-The ESP8266 can only be powered through a LiIon-cell, while the RFM69HCW might be powered through a CR2032 when it's not transmitting at full power.
+The ESP8266 can only be powered through a Li-Ion-cell, while the RFM69HCW might be powered through a CR2032 when it's not transmitting at full power.
+A capacitor to smooth out the highest peaks might be another solution to work with CR2032 coin cells.
 Thus a sensor with the RFM69HCW will very likely have longer standby time while being smaller because in can be powered through a battery type with a much higher energy density.

 ![image](/images/2016-7-12-low-power-land/coincells.jpg)